paulshryock/New-Project-Starter-Kit/README.md

 [![Netlify Status][deploy-status]](deploys)

-Start new projects with Eleventy, webpack, Babel, StandardJS, Sass, PostCSS, PWA, service workers, and Netlify CMS installed and configured, with some common accessible HTML, CSS, and JS components and patterns.
-Includes deployment configuration for Netlify and Zeit Now.
-This starter kit is open source and completely free.
-Use it however you like.
+Fork this repository to start a new project with Eleventy, Netlify CMS, Gulp, Babel, PostCSS, and the following workflow: linting, Sass and modern CSS transpiling, ES2015+ compiling, concatenation, minification, beautification, source maps, bundling fonts, images, and favicons, serving files, watching for changes, and live reloading.
+Includes common accessible HTML, CSS, and JS components, and continuous deployment configurations for Netlify and Zeit Now.

+This is an open source project which uses the [The Hippocratic License][license].

 [NewProjectStarterKit.com][npsk]